HechenMountain/stringy-gpds/README.md

 - Phys.Rev.D 101 (2020) 3, 034519 • e-Print: 1908.10706 [hep-lat]
 - Phys.Rev.Lett.
 125 (2020) 26, 262001 • e-Print: 2008.10573 [hep-lat]
 - Phys.Rev.D 77 (2008) 094502 • e-Print: 0705.4295 [hep-lat]

+Please cite the original authors if you use these data in scientific work.

+These files are provided **for reproducibility purposes only**.
+The maintainers of this package claim **no ownership** of the original data.

+## 🐛 Issues & Support

+If you encounter any problems, have questions, or want to request a feature, feel free to open an issue on the [GitHub Issue Tracker](https://github.com/HechenMountain/stringy-gpds/issues).

+## 📖 How to Cite

+If you use this code or data, please cite:

+Hechenberger, F. Mamo, K. A., Zahed, I. (2025).
+String-based Parametrization of Polarized GPDs at any Skewness